-RAND convened an advisory panel to help guide the work and elicit insights on the target case study areas of Autoimmune/Immune Disease, Cardiovascular Disease, and Alzheimer's Disease.
+RAND convened advisory panels to help guide the work and elicit insights on the target case study areas of autoimmune and immune disease, cardiovascular disease, and Alzheimer's disease.
 Central to RAND's work was the creation of health economic models in each case study area.
 RAND is committed to creating final products with immediate relevance for use by funders, advocacy organizations, researchers, and other stakeholders.